vmapetr/azure-pipelines-image-generation/help/CreateImageAndAzureResources.md

 # Build an image.

+NOTE: You will need to use Packer v1.3.4 or earlier until #929 is resolved.

 ## Create required Azure resources and generate an image

 1. Generating required Azure resources and running a packer build for a targeted image is automated [here](../helpers/GenerateResourcesAndImage.ps1).